-- G. Accompany all groups to all events except as indicated in E and F above. - H. Be responsible for certifying in writing the eligibility of all contestants in accordance with the bylaws of the association. - I. Have such other powers concerning interscholastic contests and activities in the school in keeping with the growth and needs of the school and which are consistent with the provisions of the Constitution and Bylaws of the Arkansas Activities Association.
+- I. Assign personnel that meet AAA interscholastic coaching and/or advisor requirements. - J. Be responsible for certifying on the AAA website the eligibility of all contestants, grades 7-12, in accordance with the bylaws of the association. - K. Have such other powers concerning interscholastic contests and activities in the school in keeping with the growth and needs of the school and which are consistent with the provisions of the Constitution and Bylaws of the Arkansas Activities Association. - L. In accordance with Act 1214 of 2011, each member school must develop emergency action plans for each individual athletic venue and procedures for hot weather practices.
+The emergency action plans should be reviewed each year with staff and the local EMS provider.

-Rule 4.
+Rule 2.
 SPORTSMANSHIP.

-Refer to the Sportsmanship Manual beginning on page 113.
+Refer to the Sportsmanship Manual.